junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The dimension in between is -- for lack of a better word -- confusing.
 It's kaleidoscopical, it's a meat grinder of light and darkness and everything in between, a blender of color and shape, a garbage disposal of mind and body.

-Starting with darkness, then lights from other dimensions start flashing in, like stars from other side of a curtain, then brighter than sunshine.
+Starting with darkness, then lights from other dimensions start flashing in, like stars from the other side of a curtain, then brighter than sunshine.

 It takes forever to find words and thoughts again, to find the pieces that belong to oneself and put them back together.
 It takes longer to see the lights, to watch them glow and shine, and even longer to realize what they are.